-As a 501(c)(4) initiative, the Healthy Democracy Action Fund (HDAF) is committed to fundamentally changing the balance of power in U.S. politics by building the influence of historically marginalized and underrepresented communities, with a focus on mobilizing for elections, shaping the public agenda, and demanding policy change.
+Tides Advocacy’s Healthy Democracy Action Fund (HDAF) is an initiative committed to fundamentally changing the balance of power in U.S. politics by building the influence of historically marginalized and underrepresented communities, with a focus on mobilizing for elections, shaping the public agenda, and demanding policy change.
 Above all, to achieve this change we need sustained, vigorous participation of those directly affected by injustice and those disaffected with a political system that benefits from their exclusion.

 Centering on these communities and supporting their power building work is essential to securing progressive wins now in a way that catalyzes transformative victories in the longer term.

 Our belief is that a strong, permanent political infrastructure is core to navigating complexity and building community power for the long-term.
 And that greater community influence in politics and policymaking can lead to justice.

 We also understand that no two movement processes look the same.
 That’s why the Healthy Democracy Action Fund launched a call for proposals in the fall of 2021 to strengthen our collective political infrastructure, starting with investments in individual organizations and movements.

 An advisory committee of Tides Advocacy partners led grantmaking strategy development, submission review, and grant recommendations through a collectivist and participatory process.